radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 We add a missing case here.

 A RADIUS client or server MUST NOT have dependencies on the order or location of a particular attribute.
-A RADIUS client or server MUST NOT discard otherwise valid packets which have attributes in an order which unexpected to the implementation, but which is is valid by the above rules.
+A RADIUS client or server MUST NOT discard otherwise valid packets which have attributes in an order which is unexpected to the implementation, but which is is valid by the above rules.

 For example, if Message-Authenticator passes validation, then the packet is authentic and it has not been modified.
 The location of Message-Authenticator within the packet does not matter for authenticated packets.
 If can be the first, second, or last attribute.